editorconfig/editorconfig-jetbrains/README.md

 This page contains early releases of the EditorConfig plugin for JetBrains IDEs, including IntelliJ IDEA, PyCharm, WebStorm, RubyMine, and more.

+It is also available in the [JetBrains Plugin Repository] (http://plugins.jetbrains.com/plugin/7294), which can be accessed from within JetBrains IDEs by going to Settings > Plugins > Browse repositories...

 Installation Instructions:
 --------------------------